 - sea salt, ground fairly fine

 - Set oven to 350F

 - Put the nuts on a baking sheet in a 350 degree oven for about 20 minutes.
 Give the pan a shake from time to time, and watch carefully for the last 5 minutes.
 You want the almonds to get dark roasted, but not burnt.
 Set the pan aside and let the nuts cool on the pan.

 - Line a baking sheet with a silpat mat, parchment paper, or non stick foil.

-- Put the white chocolate in a glass microwave safe bowl and heat on 50% power for a minute.
+- Put the white chocolate and the butter or oil in a glass microwave safe bowl and heat on 50% power for a minute.
 Keep heating, checking, and stirring until the chocolate is melted.
 If you are using chips they won't look melted until you stir them.

 - When the chocolate is melted and smooth, add in the almonds and quickly spread out the mixture on the lined baking sheet.

 - Dust the warm chocolate with sea salt, being careful to get it evenly distributed across the bark.